delacruz-dev/react-scv/README.md

 ## Optional - Customize react-scv in your project (if you want that extra feature so bad)

-We try to give you complete freedom over what you can customize, all the configuration files used by react-scv are at this path <a href="https://github.com/marcellomontemagno/react-scv/tree/master/config" target="_blank">here</a> before customizing something please take your time to have a look on what is there.
+All the configuration files used by react-scv are at this path <a href="https://github.com/marcellomontemagno/react-scv/tree/master/config" target="_blank">here</a> before customizing something please take your time to have a look on what is there.

-The following files can be overridden creating a file with the same name in your project under the `react-scv` folder:
+A subset of the configuration files can be extended/overridden, Here the files you can extend/override:

 - `webpack.app.js` //used to build your web application during `build`
 - `webpack.dev.js` //used to serve your application during `start`